ADGEfficiency/teaching-monolith/interview-and-career/interview-questions.md

 - you can deduce the probability that the alternative hypothesis is true.
 - you know, if you decide to reject the null hypothesis, the probability that you are making the wrong decision.
 - you have a reliable experimental finding, in the sense that if your experiment were repeated many times, you would obtain a significant result in 99% of trials.

+# Questions

+## Generic

+Where ALGO can be
+- SVM
+- random forest
+- gradient boosted trees

+Explain ALGO machine learning algorithm in detail

+Is ALGO parametric or non-parametric?

+## SVM

+What are support vectors in SVM?

+What are the different kernel functions in SVM?

+---

 What is your favourite loss function?